 The Amtrak Blue Water is a daily train service that connects Chicago, Illinois, to Port Huron, Michigan.
-As part of the Amtrak Midwest Corridor, it offers a comfortable and convenient travel experience, featuring nine intermediate stops.
+As part of the Amtrak Midwest Corridor, it offers a comfortable and convenient travel experience, featuring nine intermediate stops along the way.

 However, this journey is more than just transportation; it immerses you in the scenic landscapes and charming towns that characterize the region.
 There’s just something about train travel.